lampmerchant/cassbox/README.md

 ## Elevator Pitch

 CassBox concatenates its own code together with an IBM PC BASIC ROM dump and, optionally, a cassette file to create a 320 KB (DS/DD, 8 sectors/track) diskette image which can be booted in DOSBox.
-The code loads itself and the BASIC ROM dump into the top of the 640K conventional RAM space and installs a handler for the cassette interrupt which emulates the cassette interface.
+The code loads itself and the BASIC ROM dump into the top of the 640 KB conventional RAM space and installs a handler for the cassette interrupt which emulates the cassette interface.

 ## Caveats